 This is where you come in—specifically, the descriptions you provide in the listings for your artwork.
 All art has a story, and this detail may be what hooks a buyer and seals the deal.

-Every listing in your digital art gallery should have some strong supporting copy.
-This should not only describe what is happening in the piece or the story behind it, but also its technical details such as its dimensions.
+Every listing in your digital art gallery should have strong supporting copy.
+This should not only describe what’s happening in the piece or the story behind it, but also its technical details such as its dimensions.

 Before you publish your listings, it’s a good idea to ideate your copy.
 Brainstorm your ideas and keep track of your drafts in Dropbox Paper.
 Then invite trusted peers to provide feedback, so you don’t end up publishing any embarrassing typos!